edadma/asterui/packages/site/public/docs/button.md

 ### With Icons

-Buttons with icons alongside text for visual context.
+Buttons with icons using the icon prop for automatic spacing.

 ```tsx
 import React from 'react'